-\begin{conj}[\cite{kunisky2024computational}] $\sigma^{\MC}_d \geq \gamma^{\MC}_d$ and $\sigma^{\IS}_d \geq \gamma^{\IS}_d$ for all $d\geq 3$. \end{conj} In other words, the existence of Ramanujan graphs with notably large $\maxcuttwo$ and $\maxind$ values implies computational hardness of our certification problem.
-In particular, Kunisky and Yu~\cite{kunisky2024computational} exhibited finite $d$-regular Ramanujan graphs for $d\in \{3,4\}$, yielding concrete lower bounds on $\sigma_d^{\MC}$ and $\sigma_d^{\IS}$ that are strong enough to prove a certification gap.
+~\cite{kunisky2024computational} exhibited finite $d$-regular Ramanujan graphs for $d\in \{3,4\}$, yielding concrete lower bounds on $\sigma_d^{\MC}$ and $\sigma_d^{\IS}$ that are strong enough to prove a certification gap.
 On the other hand, there was a large gap between the best known upper bound~\cite{hoffman2003eigenvalues,haemers2021hoffman} and their lower bounds (see \Cref{tab:comparison} for a comparison).
-Our results make progress towards a more precise understanding of this computational question.
+Our results make progress towards a more precise understanding of this question.
 Firstly, we use AlphaEvolve to construct better $d$-regular Ramanujan graphs, exhibiting stronger lower bounds.

 \begin{theorem}[Lower bound] We have the lower bounds $\gamma_4^{\MC}\geq 113/124$, $\gamma_3^{\IS}\geq 17/36$, and $\gamma_4^{\IS}\geq 74/163$.
 Under \Cref{conj:avcase}, this implies the following computational hardness results: $\sigma_4^{\MC}\geq 113/124>0.911$, $\sigma_3^{\IS}\geq 17/36>0.472$, and $\sigma_4^{\IS}\geq 74/163>0.453$. \end{theorem}